mirage/mirage-www/tmpl/blog/introducing-x509.md

 Our implementation mitigates against some of the known attacks: we require a complete valid chain, check the extensions of a certificate, and implement hostname checking as specified in [RFC6125][].
-We have a test suite with over 3200 tests and multiple CAs.
+We have a [test suite][testsuite] with over 3200 tests and multiple CAs.
 We do not yet discard certificates which use MD5 as hash algorithm.
 Our TLS stack requires certificates to have at least 1024 bit RSA keys.